wso2/fhir-mcp-server/README.md

 These variables configure the MCP client's secure connection to the MCP server, using the OAuth2 authorization code grant flow with a FHIR server.

 - `FHIR_SERVER_CLIENT_ID`: The OAuth2 client ID used to authorize MCP clients with the FHIR server.
+- `FHIR_SERVER_DISABLE_AUTHORIZATION`: If set to `True`, disables authorization checks on the MCP server, allowing connections to publicly accessible FHIR servers.
 - `FHIR_SERVER_CLIENT_SECRET`: The client secret corresponding to the FHIR client ID.
 Used during token exchange.
 - `FHIR_SERVER_BASE_URL`: The base URL of the FHIR server (e.g., `https://hapi.fhir.org/baseR4`).
 This is used to generate tool URIs and to route FHIR requests.
 - `FHIR_SERVER_SCOPES`: A space-separated list of OAuth2 scopes to request from the FHIR authorization server (e.g., `user/Patient.read user/Observation.read`).
 Add `fhirUser openid` to enable retrieval of user context for the `get_user` tool.
 If these two scopes are not configured, the `get_user` tool returns an empty result because the ID token lacks the user's FHIR resource reference.